-Our core principle: Your documents stay in YOUR Google Drive or OneDrive.
+Our core principle: CourtFlow AI is a product of CourtFlow AI, Corp., a Florida corporation.
+Your documents stay in YOUR Google Drive or OneDrive.
 We never store, copy, or retain your court filings, case files, or client documents on our servers.
 CourtFlow AI processes your data in transit and stores only metadata (case names, deadlines, analysis summaries) in our encrypted database.

 1. Information We Collect